shovnik/ECE150/8. Sorting Algorithms/README.md

-# Sorting Algorithms
-This project is simply my implementation of different interesting algorithms used to sort data.
+Implementation of different interesting algorithms used to sort data.
 <br />

 Input